What is AS2?

 5) Confirmation: The AS2 standard provides a status message called the Message Disposition Notification (MDN) to indicate whether the document was successfully delivered.

 6) Low cost: Facilitates point-to-point communication thereby reducing the need to outsource to managed services.
 It’s very much like directly dialing long distance from your phone as opposed to seeking assistance from a phone company operator to place a call.

-In Electronic Data Interchange (EDI), digital certificates can be used to secure data transfers between systems.
+When using Electronic Data Interchange (EDI) software, digital certificates can be used to secure data transfers between systems.
 Certificates can encrypt the data transfer in multiple ways.
 First, the data itself could be encrypted, making it unreadable by any receiving system unless it has the proper decryption key.
 Second, the communication channel that the data is being sent through could be encrypted.
-Third, encryption could apply to both the data and communications channel.
+Third, AS2 encryption could apply to both the data and communications channel.
 It is common for certificates to secure AS2 communication (data encryption) or SSL connections (communication channel encryption).

 AS2 can also sign data to verify the sender, based on certificates.
 The sender signs the data using their own private certificate that is then verified by the receiver against the sender’s public certificate.
 This verifies the sender’s identity, as they should be the only entity to own their private key.

 Securing data through AS2 encryption technologies has made it possible for applications to host and transmit data without concern that unauthorized users may intercept and use this data without the necessary decryption and authorization.